Specialist home support for adults whose needs have outgrown ordinary care.

 Learning disabilities

-For adults wanting more independence than they currently have.
-A slow, careful path toward more agency — often working with parents who are tired or ageing.
+For adults who want more independence than they have now — a slow, careful path toward more control over their own lives, often working alongside parents who are tired or getting older.

 Behavioural distress